oasis-open/cti-stix-visualization/README.md

 Go to [http://oasis-open.github.io/cti-stix-visualization](http://oasis-open.github.io/cti-stix-visualization).
 Upload a JSON file, paste some valid JSON text, or provide the URL for an external JSON file.
 Hope for the best.

 If you wish to integrate the visualizer into your own web application, just include stix2viz.js on your page.
-Then use `vizInit()` followed by `vizPackage()` to visualize your STIX content.
-Finally, use `vizReset` if you need to clear the graph.
+Then use `vizInit(mySvgElement)` followed by `vizStix(content)` to visualize your STIX content.
+Finally, use `vizReset()` if you need to clear the graph.

 ### Acknowlegements